Elementary Music Lessons to Start the Year Fresh – January 2025

 Celebrate the Life of Martin Luther King, Jr.

-This song and lesson are among my favorite elementary music lessons of all time!
-And, it is appropriate for any time of year.
-This Orff Arrangement of Oh, Freedom is a multitasking, differentiated lesson which is designed for grades K-5.
-The resource includes two short biographies of Dr. King, one for early elementary and one for upper elementary grades.
+Oh, Freedom is a differentiated lesson for grades K-5.
+The resource includes leveled Orff accompaniments and two short biographies of Dr. King, one for early elementary and one for upper elementary grades.

-The 4-part Orff arrangement includes differentiated ostinato patterns simple enough for even the youngest early elementary students and advanced patterns that will challenge more accomplished upper elementary students.
+The 4-part Orff accompaniments include differentiated ostinato patterns simple enough for even the youngest early elementary students and advanced patterns that will challenge more accomplished upper elementary students.

 Fun Winter Rhythm Instrument Play-Along

-This winter play-along by Elementary GrooveTracks is simple enough for grades 1-2, but engaging background vocals will hold the attention of upper elementary grades as well.
+This winter play-along by Elementary GrooveTracks is simple enough for grades 1-2 and the background vocals will engage upper elementary grades too.

 Enjoy!